Murder suspect arrested after 'intense pursuit' on I-95

 The Martin County Sheriff's Office posted video on Facebook around 11:30 a.m. that showed more than a dozen law enforcement officers surrounding a white vehicle that had crashed and flipped over on the side of the highway.

-In the video, a man without a shirt slowed climbed out of the vehicle through the shattered rear windshield and was taken into custody.
+In the video, a man without a shirt, later identified as Jamarquis Williams, slowed climbed out of the vehicle through the shattered rear windshield and was taken into custody.

-The sheriff's office hasn't released the man's name, but did identify him as a "murder suspect out of Palm Beach County."
+The sheriff's office identified Williams as a "murder suspect out of Palm Beach County."

+He is wanted for first-degree murder with a firearm for a homicide that occurred a homicide that occurred on Feb.
+23, officials said.

 The Martin County Sheriff's Office, Palm Beach County Sheriff's Office, and U.S. Marshals Fugitive Task Force were all involved in Monday's takedown.